AdirRahamim/CLAF/README.md

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following clean accuracy and robustness on the CIFAR-10 dataset:

-### Classification and robustness on CIFAR 10

 | Model              |    Accuracy     |   robustness   |
 | ------------------ |---------------- | ---------------- |